TROTOM "First Thursday" ZOOM

 "Harbor Country Hoodlums"

 Author Chriss Lyon ("A Killing in Capone's Playground") talks about some of the tough guys and crooks who have spent significant downtime in SW Michigan.
-Oh, and she throws in a few good guys, too.
-To see it, click HERE.
+Oh, and she throws in some good stories about a few good guys, too.

 "Michigan's Logging Era"